 GeneCards Summary for RAB13 Gene

 RAB13 (RAB13, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Clathrin derived vesicle budding.
+Among its related pathways are Vesicle-mediated transport and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and protein kinase A catalytic subunit binding.
 An important paralog of this gene is RAB37.

 UniProtKB/Swiss-Prot Summary for RAB13 Gene